influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/errors.md

 ### InfluxQL Syntax
 The `expected identifier` error occurs when InfluxDB anticipates an identifier in a query but doesn't find it.
-Identifiers are tokens that refer to database names, retention policy names, continuous query names, user names, measurement names, tag keys, and field keys.
+Identifiers are tokens that refer to continuous query names, database names, field keys, measurement names, retention policy names, subscription names, tag keys, and user names.
 The error is often a gentle reminder to double-check your query's syntax.

 **Examples**